2022 opinion polling on the Biden administration

 Throughout 2022, Biden continued having a higher disapproval than approval rating, which had begun in August 2021.
-Most Republicans continued to disapprove of his presidency and some Democrats believed Biden's policies had made no difference to help people.
+Biden's approval was steady throughout the year at approximately 42% with the exception of a significant dip during the summer which saw a period of high gas prices and high inflation.
 At certain points, two-thirds of Americans disapproved of Biden's handling of the economy.